olapuentesantana/mechanistic_biomarkers_immuno-oncology/README.md

 # EstimAte Systems ImmunE Response

 ### Basis
-Here, we provide the scripts to run RMTLR and BEMKL model training on TCGA data.
+Using [EASIER] (https://github.com/olapuentesantana/easier_manuscript), we provide the scripts to run RMTLR and BEMKL model training on TCGA data.